 Work a cream or liquid moisturiser through your wet or dry hair.
 Pour three or four drops of castor oil into the palm of your hand.
 Rub your hands together, and then run them through your hair.
 Style your hair as desired.

-- You can warm castor oil for scalp massages and application to your ends if desired.
+You can warm castor oil for scalp massages and application to your ends if desired.
 If your hair is not long enough to make a bun, apply a little castor oil to your ends at night.
 If pure castor oil is too thick for your scalp, blend it with light oils such as grapeseed or sunflower oil.

 Carefully test warmed oil with a fingertip to make sure it's not too hot for your skin.
 Don't use too much oil on your scalp or hair.
 Too much oil will weigh down your hair and cause scalp irritation.
 Consult with a physician before using castor or essential oils if you are pregnant or nursing.